Beef Wellington

 - Searing The Beef

-First, we need to sear our beef in a super hot pan, until browned well.
-We then brush the outside with English mustard, leave it to cool then roll it in clingfilm again.
-This gets chilled in the fridge whilst we prep the rest of the components. - Mushroom Duxelles
+First, you need to sear the fillet of beef in a super hot pan, until browned well.
+Then brush the outside with English mustard, leave it to cool before rolling it in clingfilm again.
+This gets chilled in the fridge whilst you prep the rest of the components. - Mushroom Duxelles

-Next, we make our mushroom duxelles.
-To do this, we cook finely diced shallots & grated garlic in butter, until soft (use the beef searing pan!) then transfer to a bowl.
+Next, make your mushroom duxelles.
+To do this, cook finely diced shallots & grated garlic in butter, until soft (use the beef searing pan!) then transfer to a bowl.

-Now we set the pan over a high heat, add in a splash of veg oil, followed by finely chopped mushrooms & a good pinch of salt.
-This gets cooked until all of the moisture has evaporated then we deglaze the pan with sherry & stir in the cooked shallots & some finely chopped thyme leaves.
-We season the mushrooms with pepper then leave the duxelles to cool completely, in a kitchen paper lined dish. - Crêpes
+Next, set the pan over a high heat, add in a splash of veg oil, followed by finely chopped mushrooms & a good pinch of salt.
+This gets cooked until all of the moisture has evaporated then deglaze the pan with sherry & stir in the cooked shallots & some finely chopped thyme leaves.
+Season the mushrooms with pepper then leave the duxelles to cool completely, in a kitchen paper lined dish. - Crêpes

-Whilst our mushrooms are cooling down, we make the crêpes.
-We’re making these the classic way, with a batter made with flour, melted butter, egg, milk & pinch of salt.
-We cook them in a large frying pan, for 30 seconds on each side then let them cool completely. - Assembling The Filling
+Whilst our mushrooms are cooling down, make the crêpes.
+These are made the classic way, with a batter made with flour, melted butter, egg, milk & pinch of salt.
+Then they’re cooked in a large frying pan, for 30 seconds on each side.
+You’ll need to let them cool completely before using. - Assembling The Filling

-Once all of our components are cooled down, we can assemble the filling.
+Once all of our components are cooled down, you can assemble the filling.
 There’s a full step by step guide above on how to do this!

 Day 3

-This is the final day & is when we will serve our wellington.
+This is the final day & is when you will serve your wellington.
 Make sure to give yourself plenty of time to prep, cook & rest the beef.
 If you’re planning to serve at 5 pm (for example), I’d aim to get the beef wellington in the oven at around half past 3 in the afternoon.

 - Roll Filling In Pastry

-Once the filling has been wrapped, we brush the pastry all over with egg wash then top with a homemade pastry lattice (more on this in the section above).
-We give the lattice a light coating with egg wash then chill the wellington in the fridge, for 30 minutes. - Baking
+Once the filling has been wrapped, brush the pastry all over with egg wash then top with a homemade pastry lattice (more on this in the section above).
+Give the lattice a light coating with egg wash then chill the wellington in the fridge, for 30 minutes. - Baking

-Next, we add a thyme leaf into each gap in the lattice then sprinkle with sea salt.
-Then we bake the wellington at 210°c/410°f until the internal temperature in the middle of the beef reaches 42°c-46°c (110°f-115°f).
+Next, add a thyme leaf into each gap in the lattice then sprinkle with sea salt.
+Bake the wellington at 210°c/410°f until the internal temperature in the middle of the beef reaches 42°c-46°c (110°f-115°f).
 This gives us a perfect medium rare once rested.
 The wellington will take roughly 40-50 minutes to cook. - Resting

-Once cooked, we let the beef rest for at least 30 minutes then we cut it into thick slices & serve immediately.
+Once cooked, let the beef rest for at least 30 minutes then cut it into thick slices & serve immediately.
+If you like, season the beef with sea salt & freshly cracked black pepper.

 What To Serve With Beef Wellington